agiliq/agiliq-jekyll/_posts/2019-01-29-using-npm-to-manage-frontend-libraries.md

 Only `index.html` and `package.json` would be part of version control.

 When a new developer clones the repository, he/she would run `npm install`.
 This would ensure that a `node_modules` is created and bootstrap and jquery are installed inside node_modules.

+### Creating package.json automatically

+In last section, we explicity created a package.json with `dependencies` key.

+Instead package.json could be created by running `npm init` on the console.
+This would ask some question and would add sensible defaults if you don't provide any answer.

+Doing `npm install jquery` would automatically create a `dependencies` key in package.json then and would add jquery as a dependency.